The Oxford Students’ Disability Community is the Oxford University Student Union’s official Disability Campaign.

 By ‘students with disabilities’, we mean anyone who identifies as having a disability, whether this is officially recognised or not.
 This includes physical, sensory, cognitive, mental and developmental disabilities.
 This also encompasses those with chronic illnesses, mental health issues and specific learning difficulties.
-You do not have to identify as having a disability to be a member of the Oxford Students’ Disability Community.
+You do not have to identify as having a disability to be a member of OSDC.
+If we’ve missed something out, then we cover that too!
+We are inclusive of all people .

 The Oxford University Community is diverse and includes an increasing number of people with disabilities who work, study, and live within the University.
 The mission of OUSU’s Oxford Students’ Disability Community is to provide a student-run space for individuals with disabilities and their allies to work towards greater accessibility and access to all aspects of University life.
 Working alongside University and collegiate partners from the Disability Advisory Service to the local MCRs (Middle Common Rooms) and JCRs (Junior Common Rooms), we aspire to be a hub of grass-roots student activism around cross-disability issues and awareness.